Photo by Bruce Powers (New Orleans, 2024)

-Allison has been a recent recipient of grant and fellowship awards from organizations such as the National Endowment for the Humanities, the American Philosophical Society, the Paul Mellon Centre for Studies in British Art, the New Orleans Center for the Gulf South at Tulane University, and the Phi Kappa Phi Honors Society (LSU Chapter), and an ATLAS (Award to Louisiana Artists and Scholars) from the Louisiana Board of Regents.
-She has been a Contributing Editor of Global Modern and Contemporary Art for Smarthistory since 2015.
+Allison’s scholarship has received the support of grants, fellowships, and awards from organizations such as the National Endowment for the Humanities, the American Philosophical Society, the Paul Mellon Centre for Studies in British Art, the New Orleans Center for the Gulf South at Tulane University, the Phi Kappa Phi Honors Society (LSU Chapter), and the Louisiana Board of Regents.
+She has been a Contributing Editor of Global Modern and Contemporary Art for Smarthistory since 2015 and is currently Vice President of the Society of Contemporary Art Historians.

 curriculum vitae